 Latin’s So Not Tough

-Latin’s So Not Tough is a Latin homeschool curriculum that covers all grade levels.
-Young students in grades K-primary school can start with Level 1.
+Latin’s So Not Tough is a homeschool curriculum covering all grade levels.
+Young students in grades K through Primary school can start with Level 1.

 Older students can start at Level 2 or 3.
 The program has six levels in total.

-A kit with the Latin’s So Not Tough curriculum includes a student workbook, answer keys, and a quizzes and exams booklet.
-They also include Latin flashcards on a ring.
+A kit with Latin’s So Not Tough curriculum includes a student workbook, answer keys, and a booklet with quizzes and exams.
+It also includes Latin flashcards on a ring.

-A classical pronunciation key is also available for families who wish their children to learn how to pronounce Latin as well.
+A classical pronunciation key is also available for families who want their children to learn proper Latin pronunciation.

 Combining Latin’s Not So Tough with their corresponding Hey Andrew, Teach Me Some Greek is an excellent way to add Greek and Latin roots homeschool curriculum to your child’s education.